yugabyte/yugabyte-db/docs/content/latest/deploy/enterprise-edition/install-admin-console/airgapped.md

 ### 2. Install Docker Engine

-A supported version of docker-engine (currently 1.7.1 to 17.03.1-ce) needs to be installed on the host.
-If you do not have docker-engine installed, follow the instructions [here](https://help.replicated.com/docs/kb/supporting-your-customers/installing-docker-in-airgapped/) to first install docker-engine on an airgapped host.
-After docker-engine is installed, perform the following steps to install Replicated and then YugaWare.
+A supported version of Docker Engine (`docker-engine`) (currently 1.7.1 to 17.03.1-ce) needs to be installed on the host.
+If you do not have docker-engine installed, follow the instructions [here](https://help.replicated.com/docs/kb/supporting-your-customers/installing-docker-in-airgapped/) to first install docker-engine on an air-gapped host.
+After Docker Engine (`docker-engine`) is installed, perform the following steps to install Replicated and then YugaWare.

 ## Step 1.
 Install Replicated